pansay/linguistica/content/posts/2020-05-02_infinity-infinitive.md

 Infinity Infinitive
 ===

-Who needs cojugation when you can just use the infinitive?
+Who needs conjugation when you can just use the infinitive?

 Hence the German *[Ersatzinfinitiv](https://de.wikipedia.org/wiki/Ersatzinfinitiv)* [de].